You’ve probably got a pair of binoculars lying around your house somewhere. They might be perfect – that’s right, perfect – for stargazing.

 John Shibley wrote the original draft of this article, years ago, and we’ve been expanding it and updating it ever since.
 Thanks, John!

 Bottom line: For beginning stargazers, there’s no better tool than an ordinary pair of binoculars.
-This post tells you why, explains what size to get, and gives you a rundown on some of the coolest binoculars sights out there: the moon, the planets, inside the Milky Way, and beyond.
-Have fun!
+This post tells you why, and gives you a rundown on some of the coolest binocular sights out there: the moon, the planets, inside the Milky Way, and beyond.